jigpu/linuxwacom-wiki-archive/wiki/Libwacom.md

 ---

 Libwacom is a new library to help implement Wacom tablet settings.
-It is intended to be used by both the xf86-input-wacom driver and client-programs that need model identification.
+It is intended to be used by client-programs that need model identification.
 It is already being used by the gnome-settings-daemon and the GNOME 3.4 Control Center Wacom tablet applet.
+In the future, the [xf86-input-wacom](xf86-input-wacom "wikilink") driver may use it as well.

 Purpose
 -------